-Chances are you’ve heard of herniated discs before.
-However, unless you’ve gone to a physician for this condition, chances are you don’t know what a herniated disc is, beyond the fact that it has to do with your back and can be very painful.
+Chances are you’ve heard of herniated discs.
+However, unless you’ve been diagnosed with this specific condition, it’s likely you don’t know exactly what a herniated disc is, beyond the fact that a herniated disc is located in the spine and can be very painful.

 What Causes a Herniated Disc?

 Herniated discs can arise due to a number of risk factors, including:

 - Genetics – If one or more of your immediate family members have a history of herniated discs or other degenerative spine conditions, you may be more likely to develop similar conditions.

 - The normal aging process – Over time, the spinal components begin to degenerate.
 Herniated discs and other disc injuries are often the first signs of spinal degeneration and are brought on by the gradual loss of water content within a disc and its resulting weakening.

 - Severe trauma such as a car accident or repetitive stress from extended sitting or heavy lifting – If you endure any form of forceful impact to the spine, it is possible that you’d experience an immediate disc herniation.
 Repetitive stress and strain also can contribute to a disc’s deterioration, as microscopic tears in a disc’s outer wall (annulus fibrosus) build up over time and continually weaken it.

 - Unhealthy diet – Eating an unbalanced diet with little nutritive value can contribute to disc deterioration not only via weight gain if too many calories are consumed, but also by depriving the spine of the nutrients it needs to remain pliable and strong.

 - Being overweight or having a sedentary lifestyle – Extra weight, particularly in the midsection, can place undue stress on the spinal components, including the intervertebral discs.

 - Abuse of substances including alcohol and tobacco – Smoking and excessive alcohol consumption can increase your risk of disc herniation.